 Progress Meetings in Evolutionary Biology

-We are excited to announce a new initiative by the European Society of Evolutionary Biology (ESEB), in partnership with the Journal of Evolutionary Biology (JEB).
+We are excited to announce the second round of a new initiative by the European Society of Evolutionary Biology (ESEB), in partnership with the Journal of Evolutionary Biology (JEB).

 We invite applications for funding to support focussed conference or workshops on a topical issue where rapid progress is currently being made in understanding Evolutionary Biology.
 ESEB will supply funds up to €15,000 to assist with workshop planning (venue, travel or attendance support).
 We encourage proposals on any topic.

 We expect these meetings to bring together a range of researchers focussed around a topic for a “state of the art” conference, ideally proposing a new synthesis, viewpoint or technical or analytical breakthrough facilitating new avenues of research.
 Attendees would represent researchers from all career stages and must accord with our Equal Opportunities guidelines.
 Attendance should be open to all, but ESEB members should be prioritised.
 Typically, meetings would last 2-3 days.